-MEOW is a safe space for minorities and majorities alike to experience new cultures near and around Webb.
+MEOW is a safe space for ethnic and racial minorities and majorities alike to experience new cultures near and around Webb.
 We work towards increasing DEI goals within the student body.
 Cultural cooking nights and outings to different events around New York City and Long Island are planned throughout the year in addition to on-campus events.

 Afternoon Tea Club

 This group of students enjoys afternoon tea, snacks, and a game of croquet.

 The Anchor Club is the Christian group of Webb Institute.
 It meets Tuesdays and Thursdays for fellowship, worship, and Bible study.
 In addition to building up the body of Christ, Anchor Club does service events for the Webb campus and the local community.

 The Culture Club gives students the opportunity to explore the cultural diversity in the surrounding NYC metropolitan area.
 Past events include: Broadway Shows, Empire State building visits, Bike Tours, Concerts, Museum Trips, and Opera.

 This club strives to make Webb more environmentally friendly.